testsigmahq/testsigma-docs/src/pages/docs/desired-capabilities/screen-shot-capture.md

 ![MainActivity Code](https://s3.amazonaws.com/static-docs.testsigma.com/new_images/projects/applications/java_code_MA.png)

 ## **For iOS Applications**
-In iOS applications, if you’re using thirdarty tools to disable screenshot, you need to remove that restriction to allow inspection in Testsigma.
+In iOS applications, if you’re using third party tools to disable screenshot, you need to remove that restriction to allow inspection in Testsigma.